Career Advice

 Furniture And Employee Health

 There are also practical elements to consider.
-Things like the structure of chairs and the height of desks can have a huge impact on employee health and comfort, especially over the long-term.
+Things like the structure of chairs and the height of desks can have a huge impact on employee health and comfort, especially over the long term.
 An employee suffering from back pain for years is not going to be as focused as someone who feels healthy and fit and has no urgent pain intruding on their focus.
-The health ramifications of furniture are the bare minimum of what you need to be considering when fitting out your office or any workspace.
+The health ramifications of furniture are the bare minimum of what you need to consider when fitting out your office or any workspace.
 No longer are the risks associated with office life secret.
 More than likely your employees already know about the basics of ergonomics.
 You can be sure the companies competing for your employees know of it as well.

 Colors And Employee Emotions